sfarrens/sf_deconvolve/readme.md

 <a name="exe_anchor"></a>
 ## Execution

-The primary script is **reconstruction_script.py** which is designed to take an observed (*i.e.* with PSF effects and noise) stack of galaxy images and a known PSF, and attempt to reconstruct the original images.
+The primary script is **deconvolution_script.py** which is designed to take an observed (*i.e.* with PSF effects and noise) stack of galaxy images and a known PSF, and attempt to reconstruct the original images.
 The input format are Numpy binary files (.npy).

 The script can be run as follows:

-> reconstruction_script -i INPUT_IMAGES.npy -p PSF.npy -o OUTPUT_NAME
+> deconvolution_script.py -i INPUT_IMAGES.npy -p PSF.npy -o OUTPUT_NAME

-Where *INPUT_IMAGES.npy* denotes the Numpy binary file containing the stack of observed galaxy images, *PSF.npy* denotes the PSF corresponding to each galaxy image and *OUTPUT_NAME* specifies the output file name.
+Where *INPUT_IMAGES.npy* denotes the Numpy binary file containing the stack of observed galaxy images, *PSF.npy* denotes the PSF corresponding to each galaxy image and *OUTPUT_NAME* specifies the output path and file name.

 <a name="eg_anchor"></a>
 ### Example